 David Goggins may be the least lazy human being on the planet.
-Former Navy SEAL, world-recorder for most pull-ups in a 24-hour period, and guy who runs super marathons in his free time (100+ miles!)
-Goggins is uniquely qualified to feature in this article.
+As a former Navy SEAL, world-recorder for most pull-ups in a 24-hour period, and guy who runs super marathons in his free time (100+ miles!), Goggins is uniquely qualified to feature in this article.
 To be sure, this is not his first feature, nor will it be his last.
 In another article, I shared my summary reading notes from his best-selling autobiography Can’t Hurt Me: Master Your Mind and Defy the Odds.
-David Goggins is a beast of an athlete and has accomplished incredible things with the time-tested ingredients of blood, sweat, and tears.
-Here I’ve transcribed a YouTube clip in which Goggins eliminates all your excuses and gives you the spark you need to move forward.
-Especially useful if you find yourself today in need of motivation.
+David Goggins is a beast of an athlete and as old school as they come.
+Today I’ve transcribed a YouTube clip in which he eschews all excuses and spurs on people to get after it.
+Especially useful if we find ourselves today in need of motivation.

 If you’re not wiling to go in there and face yourself, you’re not going to find anything.
 You’re going to live right here on surface, man, right here on surface.
 So if there is an ending to this world and there is somewhere to go, and there is a judgment.
 You’re going to get there and you might see a chart, and that chart may tell you who the f**k you should have been.
 And now you get the rest of your life to think about that.
 Man, I could have lived a much better life if I just would have suffered a little bit more.
 If I just would have realized that I had so much more but fear and the 40% and living here [lower level] versus living here [higher level]–being afraid–stopped me.